a terminal

 $ mockoon-cli start --data ./data.json --port 3000 {"level": "info", "environmentName":"Demo API", "message":"Server started on port 3000"} {"level": "info", "environmentName":"Demo API", "message":"Transaction recorded", "requestMethod":"GET", "requestPath":"/test", "responseStatus":200}

-It's also possible to run multiple mocks at the same time by providing multiple data files, ports and hostnames:
+It's also possible to run multiple mocks at the same time by providing multiple data files and ports:

 Copy